DidactHQ/didact-docs/docs/getting-started/why-build-didact.md

 Moreoever, as someone whose career started in data analytics and data engineering before becoming engulfed with fullstack software development, I have a particular passion for managing background jobs, data pipelines, and workflows.

+## SSIS

+I think a great number of .NET developers and SQL Server users are not exactly *thrilled* with the developer experience of SSIS.

+Without a doubt, there are still SSIS developer jobs out there, and if a company simply refuses to move away from it, it's completely reasonable to learn the tool if necessary.

+But emphasis on the words "if necessary".

+Though it may still exist as a critical tool in some enterprises, it does not change the fact that SSIS is horrendously outdated.
+Even something as simple as a HTTP REST API call are not pleasant to use in SSIS.
+SSIS exists primarily as a GUI-based ETL tool, and I would be remiss if I didn't acknowledge that it has some nice parts like prebuilt actions for JOINs.

+And if that's enough for you: no judgement, that's completely fine.

+But, I think, when you look at the tool in its entirety and evaluate its overall developer experience, it generally ranks pretty poorly.
+It is so difficult for any GUI-based ETL tool to compete with a code-first job orchestrator, especially if that GUI-based tool is so old.

+Speaking of that, Microsoft doesn't seem very interested in bringing SSIS up to modern standards.
+When you look at the new features developed in a year's time for Power BI vs. SSIS, it's clear where Microsoft is and is not allocating their development resources.

 ## Tired of Windows Task Scheduler

 Being a developer who has worked in .NET/Microsoft shops his entire career, I soon learned about Windows task scheduler once I started building out data pipelines in .NET console applications.